oracle-livelabs/pts/ai-vector-embedding-nodejs/introduction/introduction.md

 There are many different embedding models.
 At the time of this lab creation:
-* OpenAI has *3* recent models used in the sample code
 * Cohere has *4* recent models used in the sample code
 * Hugging Face has many.
 The sample code uses *25* models